“One day you’ll write about your relationship with food,” my counselor said.

 What stinks is that once you put a bandage over a hurt (or hurts) with denial or addictions (like food, drugs, workaholism, alcohol, shopping, co-dependency, pornography, etc.), that bandage has to come off eventually in order for the wound underneath to ever completely heal.
 And, taking off a bandage really hurts, doesn't it?
 Sometimes the bandage has been on so long we don't even know what we started trying to cover up in the first place.

 What are your hurts?
 What is your bandage?
 Do you recognize them?
 Of course, God wants to be our ultimate healer.
-He wants to be the kind of bandage that comes with the antiseptic built in to speed the healing process even if he cannot erase the scars.
-Do we let him be the bandage or do we keep turning to our own bandages?
+The Creator wants to be the kind of bandage that comes with the antiseptic built in to speed the healing process even if he cannot erase the scars.
+Do we let God be the bandage or do we keep turning to our own bandages?

 Last year, my family made the commitment to sign up for a local CSA (community supported agriculture).
 My Dad always had a wonderful garden growing up and there were summers in my teen years that I think I survived off his homemade salsa.
 And, while I know tomatoes, squash, cucumbers, peppers and herbs.
 That is where my gardening knowledge ceases.
 Plus, we like to camp and I'm still traveling some for school.
 So, it makes it hard to commit to caring for a "big garden".
 In our little "square foot garden", my 8-year old son and I have planted cherry and roma tomatoes, red and orange bell peppers, chives, cilantro, basil, rosemary, stevia, spearmint and parsley.
 I'm finding that the herbs really are a plus.
 They require very little upkeep and are a wonderful addition to our home cooking (I am not a chef, but I am learning to love "good for me" food and herbs help simple recipes taste great).
 Our garden requires little maintenance and should produce a decent harvest.